Skip to main content

 “No,” Swadhin answered firmly.
 “He was an animal.”
 But Swadhin still had no answer to his question.
 Should he ask again?

 “Feed her every day.”
 His father’s command had startled him.
 He nodded in silence.
-In his head Swadhin thought of all the things he could say to Abhaya, to make sure she was not scared, to reassure her of her safety.
+In his head, Swadhin thought of all the things he could say to Abhaya, to make sure she was not scared, to reassure her of her safety.
 But when she clung to his arm, Swadhin could not be courageous.
 He shoved her away and escaped from that room that had suffocated him.

 How could he help her?
 He was a small part of a larger picture.
 Swadhin picked up the book Pather Dabi from his desk and wiped the cigarette butt out on the ashtray.
 He turned a leaf and wondered.
 He was not there with the attackers.
 But he knew they were going to target the police.
 What he did not know was that the orchestrated protest would go out of hand and harm her in ways unimaginable to him.
-She was a pawn of it all.
+She was a pawn in it all.

 Words and Explanation: